Outside the Aoraki/Mt Cook region

 Mt Aspiring was first attempted from the Waiototo River in 1905, but not climbed until 1909, by Alec Graham, Bernard Head and Jack Clarke.

 On the West Coast, an unusual team made an indelible mark on New Zealand mountaineering.
 Australian-born Ebenezer Teichelmann was a doctor in Hokitika from 1897 until 1926.
 Englishman Henry Newton was vicar at Ross from 1901 until 1907.
 Newton and Teichelmann initiated climbing from the West Coast side of the Southern Alps.
 Often climbing with Alec Graham, the pair completed 26 first ascents, culminating with Mt La Perouse in 1906.

 A mixed group on top

-Ebenezer Teichelmann, R. S. Low, Henry Newton and Alec Graham achieved the first ascent of Mt La Perouse in 1906.
+Ebenezer Teichelmann, R. S. Low, Henry Newton and Alec Graham made the first ascent of Mt La Perouse in 1906.
 It was noted that there were ‘a Scot, an Englishman, a German/Scot born in Australia and a New Zealander sitting on a peak named after a French navigator.’
 1

 Access from the west

 On the eastern side of the Southern Alps broad valleys, with little forest, give relatively easy access to the high peaks.
 The western flank of the range is much steeper and has a higher rainfall.
 Heavy forest, deeply gorged rivers and steep icefalls guard the peaks.
-Teichelmann and Newton were among the first to force routes onto the high West Coast neves (the high snowfields that feed glaciers).
+Teichelmann and Newton were among the first to force routes onto the West Coast neves (the high snowfields that feed glaciers).